The Morris Firm Can Help if You Are Facing Serious Sex Charges in Florida

 How The Morris Firm Can Help

 Facing a sex crime conviction is scary and overwhelming.
-You can choose a public defender to represent you, but you should go with a reputable law firm instead.
+You can choose a public defender to represent you, but you should choose a reputable law firm instead.
 Public defenders are typically overworked and have large caseloads that are difficult to handle.
-They don’t have the time to review every detail to come up with the best possible defense for their clients.
+They don’t have the time to review every detail to develop the best possible defense for their clients.
 At The Morris Firm, we have a legal team that dedicates their time and attention to each case we take.

 When you hire us, we’ll thoroughly investigate the alleged crime and find a way to fight the charges against you.
 We care about our clients and will fight hard to get the charges dropped or reduced.
-We’ll use every resource we have and come up with a strategy that dismantles the prosecution’s case.
+We’ll use every resource and devise a strategy to dismantle the prosecution’s case.
 You can depend on us to protect your rights, freedom, and reputation.

 Our Pensacola sex crimes attorney knows how to build a strong defense effectively.
 We work with clients just like you and understand the complexities of sex crime cases.
 We can locate evidence and key witnesses that contradict the prosecutor’s theories.
 We do whatever it takes to prove our clients are innocent or get their charges reduced to a lesser sentence.

 When you’re facing a serious allegation like a sex crime, you need help from someone who knows how to navigate the legal system.
 We understand the Florida laws and statutes and how to apply them to each case we take.
 When you hire us, we’ll leverage our knowledge and trial experience to prove to a jury that you didn’t commit the crime and show why the prosecutor’s evidence doesn’t prove that you’re the offender.